kinow/kinoshita.eti.br/_posts/2012-08-08-how-i-started-in-open-source.md

 ---
-title: 'How I started in Open Source'
-id: 968
-author: kinow
+date: 2012-08-08 10:18:13 +1300
+layout: post
 tags:
 - apache software foundation
-category: 'open source'
-time: '10:18:13'
+title: How I started in Open Source
 ---

 <p>I was studying at <a href="http://www.mackenzie.br" title="Mackenzie Presbyterian University">Mackenzie Presbyterian University</a> when I met <a href="http://www.ime.usp.br/~rbrito" title="Rogerio Brito">Professor Rogerio Brito</a>.
 Most of my friends were terrified of him.
 Maybe because of the class name "<em>Structured Programming I</em>".
 Or maybe because of what Brito taught us at class.</p>

 <p>My degree was in computing, <em>Bachelor in System Information</em>.
 Although it is related to <em>Computer Science</em>, we don't have the same classes.
 In Computer Science you have more math, statistics and even physics, while in System Information you have administration, strategic planning, law and others related to business.</p>